-Support may also be given from Time 4 You or The Bungalow counselling services.
+Support may also be given from external agencies such as Getting Help, CAMHS, Speech and Language, Occupational Therapy or specialist teaching service.
 In some circumstances, a child may be supported with some of their education by accessing other educational provision facilities for a short period of time.